Gila topminnow

-The Gila topminnow or charalito (Poeciliopsis occidentalis) is a species of fish in the family Poeciliidae.
-It is found in Mexico and the United States.
+The Gila topminnow or charalito (Poeciliopsis occidentalis) is a species of fish in the family Poeciliidae found in Mexico and the United States.

 Description

-The Gila topminnow has an elongated curved body.
+The Gila topminnow has an elongated, curved body.
 Males are rarely over 25 mm and they are smaller than females, which can sometimes be 50 mm.
 The belly is often white with darker body above, has scales with dark outlines, and a lateral dark band on the side.